minibolt-guide/minibolt/guide/bonus/bitcoin/ordisrespector.md

 ### Build

+* Enter the command to build the custom binaries

   ```sh
   $ make -j$(nproc)
   ```

 ### Install

+* Enter the next command to install the binaries on the system

   ```sh
   $ sudo make install
   ```

-* Restart the Bitcoin Core to apply the Ordisrespector change
+* Restart the Bitcoin Core to start Bitcoin Core with the Ordisrespector patch change

   ```sh
   $ sudo systemctl restart bitcoind
   ```

+* Check changes are been correctly applied and the "User Agent" shows "Ordisrespector" word

   ```sh
   $ bitcoin-cli -netinfo
   ```